The Urgency of Embodied Carbon and What You Can Do about It

 Structural systems bear the bulk of the embodied carbon footprint of buildings, but the enclosure is also significant, representing up to 15% of the global warming impact of a typical commercial office building, according to Duncan Cox, associate at Thornton Tomasetti.
 (This number varies considerably by building type, he emphasized.)

 On opaque walls, cladding choices can also make a big difference (see Cladding: More Than Just a Pretty Façade).
-Brad Benke, AIA, at LMN Architects, recently conducted an LCA considering different wall systems.
+Brad Benke, AIA, formerly of LMN Architects, recently conducted an LCA considering different wall systems.
 “If you only have time to do one thing, hire a good engineer and work to reduce the structural load,” he said, but his firm has invested in in-house LCA studies for the envelope.
 This helps because the firm is seeking ways to reduce impacts across the portfolio—not just on the super-green projects—and “architects are able to make decisions about wall types; they do it all the time.”
 Benke added, “An important opportunity for architects … is being able to make changes without having to ask the owner a ton of questions or spend significant time coordinating with consultants.”

 With that goal in mind, Benke looked at ten different wall systems, comparing their embodied impacts, then conducted a secondary study looking at five functionally equivalent brick wall types.
 The winner?
 Thin brick on metal studs had the lowest embodied carbon among the options, showing a 58% reduction from the baseline building (thin brick with precast concrete).
 The best part is that this lower-embodied-carbon wall, to a casual observer, looks and functions just the same.
 Benke said this was a finding that could be shared across the firm to help “improve the baseline of every project rather than just high-profile projects.”
 He added, “We really believe that a lot of firms could be doing work like this. … We don’t have a lot of time to not do this work.
 It’s critical to start now.”